-The wife, mother, widow, socialite, convert, loyal friend, educator, musician, caregiver, volunteer, religious founder of the Sisters of Charity was fortunate when any year of her life didn’t involve loss, death, illness, financial stress or ruin, heartbreak, moving and all manner of hardships, including the trials she faced when she converted to the Catholic faith.
+The wife, mother, widow, socialite, convert, loyal friend, educator, musician, caregiver, volunteer, and religious founder of the Sisters of Charity was fortunate when any year of her life didn’t involve loss, death, illness, financial stress, heartbreak, moving, and all manner of hardships — including the trials she faced when she converted to the Catholic faith.

-1) Keep following the star.
+1) Keep following the star

 In fact, Catholics of that era were regarded as a public nuisance and the “offscourings of the people.”
 Catholicism was considered the religion of the immigrants, who often lived in tenement squalor and were considered shabby and strange.
 To Elizabeth Ann Seton’s friends and family, converting to Catholicism was unheard of — scandalous and unbecoming.
 She was pressured in both subtle and not-so-subtle ways to doubt her newfound convictions and remain in the church of her family.

-But after some time of discernment, and of being distracted with duties like tending to her children sick with whooping cough, Elizabeth found herself — on New Year’s Day of 1805 — reaching for a book by the French Jesuit and famous preacher Louis Bourdaloue.
+But after some time of discernment, and being distracted with duties like tending to her children sick with whooping cough, Elizabeth found herself — on New Year’s Day of 1805 — reaching for a book by the French Jesuit and famous preacher Louis Bourdaloue.
 Reading his sermon on Epiphany, she was struck by the quest of the wise men and once again faced the question of where the true church was.
 “The inference that when we no longer discern the Star of Faith we must seek it where only it is to be found, ‘with the depositors of his Word,’ seemed to her too plain to be ignored,” wrote her biographer, Annabelle Melville.

 “Following the star” was a consolation to Elizabeth; she trusted that God would ultimately reveal the truth to her and lead her to where she should go, even when she was confused and discouraged.
 Epiphany, to Elizabeth, always remained a special feast and meaningful event to contemplate.
 As she wrote to her friend Amabilia Filicchi in Italy after reading the Epiphany sermon, “Alas, where is my star? … I seek but God and his church and expect to find my peace in them.”
 And she did.